ddembo/tdn-web-next/README.md

 If forking this site and deploying elsewhere, you'll need to provide your own values (e.g. sign up for your own Instagram API token, Google Analytics account, etc) and figure out how to make them available in production.

+## License

+This source code is open source, licensed under `GNU GPLv3`.
+You can [learn about this license type here](https://choosealicense.com/licenses/gpl-3.0/).

+> Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.